 This article from Leah Larkin, the DNA geek is a terrific summery of the testing process:

 Click here for my presentation on solving unknown parentage cases.
 Also I have a number of posts here on that topic.
 This is much easier for those with North American ancestry.
 I have a post which outlines the steps to use the DNAgedcom tools set called GWorks – http://blog.kittycooper.com/2017/09/solving-unknown-parentage-cases-with-dna/ which uses automation to compare the trees of your matches.
-Then if you have an iPhone or iPad there is the DNA2Tree tool.
+Even easier, if you have an iPhone or iPad there is the DNA2Tree tool, an incredible app which works with your Ancestry.com results and finds common ancestors and builds their trees (click here for that post)!

 These days, one of the clustering tools may give you a quick way to focus in on the lines to investigate, particularly if one parent is already known.
 Click here for my clustering posts.